hienhuynhminh/hienhuynhminh/README.md

 - My name is Hien.
 My pronoun is he/him.
 - I am a Vietnamese 🇻🇳 living in the Netherlands 🇳🇱.
-- I have recently graduated from Tilburg University with a degree in Data Science.
+- I have recently graduated from Tilburg University with a MSc degree in Data Science.
 - I am passionate about using my Python skills for my first job in data analytics/data engineering.
 - I collect the codes I wrote in the past in the repository ```past_projects```, check them out!
 - How to reach me 📫: hienhuynh.tdn@gmail.com